Featured Frames

 Seatpost size: 27.2mm

-Wheel size: Sprints/700C with front brake drop of 48mm
+Wheel size: Sprints/700C with a brake drop of 48mm

 Seatpost size: 27.2mm